hdgarrood/hdgarrood.github.io/_drafts/2019-06-09-purescript-package-management.md

-One of my least favourite things about the current state of PureScript package management is that it is all based on tags in git repositories, which are pretty much the worst possible option on both fronts.
+One of my least favourite things about the current state of PureScript package management is that it is all based on tags in git repositories, which are just about the worst possible option on both fronts.
 If a maintainer of any package you depend on decides one day that they can't be bothered any more and deletes the repository, your build breaks.
 (Hopefully someone else has a cached copy.)
 Additionally, a well-meaning maintainer could mutate a tag in their